The Talgarth Festival of the Black Mountains 2015 August Bank Holiday Saturday | Sunday

-The recorded history of Talgarth reveals that since 1292, when Bishop of St David's granted the town Market and Fair Rights, there have been annual gatherings in the town.
-The current Festival follows this tradition celebrating the 19th anniversary of it's latest reincarnation in August 2015.
+The recorded history of Talgarth reveals that since 1292, when Bishop of St David's granted the town market and Fair Rights, there have been annual gatherings in the town.
+The current Festival follows this tradition celebrating the 20th anniversary of it's latest reincarnation in August 2015.

 Talgarth Festival of the Black Mountains is a 'free' summer festival located all around the small market town of Talgarth in Mid Wales.
 Based on the Market Square, it caters for a variety people, ages and interests.

-The Festival of the Black Mountains can only be held each year through the hard work and dedication of the committee members and volunteers.
-Others help out during the actual weekend and a few days either side with the more physical side of the festival such as erecting marquees, transporting chairs, counting ducks(!), etc.
+Talgarth Festival is organised and run solely by volunteers, most of which are committee members.
+Others help out during the weekend and a few days either side with the more physical side of the festival such as erecting marquees, transporting chairs, counting ducks(!), etc.

-The committee are increasingly renowned for their friendliness among traders and you can be sure that we'll be there for any problem you encounter.
+The committee are increasingly renowned for their friendliness among traders and be sure that we'll be there for any problem you encounter.